How To Do A California Business Name Search

 Registration Date – Date of filing with the Secretary of State

 Agent for Service of Process – Commonly known as the Registered Agent, this person is the singular point of contact for the entity should the state need to contact the business or if there is legal action against the business.
-This is often one of the owners and their home address is often used, making their home address public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+This is often one of the owners, and their home address is often used, making their home address public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 Entity Address – Address of the principal address

-How to do a California Business Name Search
+How do I register a California Fictitious Business Name?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an California LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a California LLC.

-While not required in California, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in California, an Operating Agreement, which basically are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to register for California business licenses and obtain an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.

 What are the requirements to name an LLC in California?

 In addition to the name being unique, the name of the LLC must include a special designator such as Limited Liability Company, LLC, L.L.C., etc., in addition to not using restricted words such as bank or insurance, unless the entity is licensed to operate as such.